Privacy Notice – Commissioning and Reporting

 Processing Activities

 As described by NHS England - NHS England » Data services for commissioners.
-Hospitals and community organisations that provide NHS-funded care must submit certain information to NHS Digital about services provided to our local population.
-We receive a range of data as listed in our contract with health care providers, this is called ‘local data’ and is received in addition to National data that all NHS organisations are required to submit.
-Both are used to support decision making for commissioning.
+Hospitals and community organisations that provide NHS-funded care must submit certain information to NHS England about services provided to our local population.
+NHS England then share this information with the ICB.
+This information is generally known as commissioning datasets.

 If you do not wish to your information to be captured in these datasets, you can raise an opt-out.
 Further details of how you can do this is contained within this Notice.

-• CHC Data Extractions
+• CHC Patient Level Data Set and Data Extractions

 Purpose

-From 26th April 2022 the ICB was required, under the NHS Continuing Healthcare Directions 2022, enforced by NHS England, to submit a monthly CHC Patient Level Data Set to NHS Digital.
+The national CHC Strategic Improvement Programme extract data from our patient administration system, Broadcare to understand the variation in content and value of care packages.
+The ICB are required, under the NHS Continuing Healthcare Directions 2022, enforced by NHS England, to submit a monthly CHC Patient Level Data Set to NHS England.

 • Where patients are being placed out of area